The Present Does Not Recognize the Past

 Everybody has a History, Everybody has a Past

 But not everybody’s history and past are recognized, honored, or respected.
 This website seeks to change that.
-It allows anyone access to primary sources and educational materials to review, evaluate and draw their own conclusions about the history and the past experienced by California Indigenous Peoples.
+It allows anyone access to primary sources and educational materials to review, evaluate and draw their own conclusions about the history and the past experienced by California Indigenous people.